RedTurtle/volto-comuni-chiamo/README.md

 2. Deploy the Frontend
 3. Create a block "Blocco Comuni-Chiamo"
 4. Add the API Key in the block’s sidebar, the other options and save your changes
-5. If it work's, the block will look like this:
+5. If it works, the block will look like this:
 ![comuni-chiamo](/docs/screenshot-comuni-chiamo.png)